Matrix-wise $\ell_0$-constrained Sparse Nonnegative Least Squares: Abstract

-Nonnegative least squares (NNLS) problems arise in models that rely on additive linear combinations.
-In particular, they are at the core of nonnegative matrix factorization (NMF) algorithms.
+Nonnegative least squares problems with multiple right-hand sides (MNNLS) arise in models that rely on additive linear combinations.
+In particular, they are at the core of most nonnegative matrix factorization algorithms and have many applications.
 The nonnegativity constraint is known to naturally favor sparsity, that is, solutions with few non-zero entries.
-However, it is often useful to further enhance this sparsity, as it improves the interpretability of the results and helps reducing noise.
-While the $\ell_0$-``norm'', equal to the number of non-zeros entries in a vector, is a natural sparsity measure, its combinatorial nature makes it difficult to use in practical optimization schemes.
-Most existing approaches thus rely either on its convex surrogate, the $\ell_1$-norm, or on heuristics such as greedy algorithms.
-In the case of multiple right-hand sides NNLS (MNNLS), which are used within NMF algorithms, sparsity is often enforced column- or row-wise, and the fact that the solution is a matrix is not exploited.
-In this paper, we first introduce a novel formulation for sparse MNNLS, with a matrix-wise $\ell_0$ sparsity constraint.
+However, it is often useful to further enhance this sparsity, as it improves the interpretability of the results and helps reducing noise, which leads to the sparse MNNLS problem.
+In this paper, as opposed to most previous works that enforce sparsity column- or row-wise, we first introduce a novel formulation for sparse MNNLS, with a matrix-wise sparsity constraint.
 Then, we present a two-step algorithm to tackle this problem.
-The first step uses a homotopy algorithm to produce the whole regularization path for all the $\ell_1$-penalized NNLS problems arising in MNNLS, that is, to produce a set of solutions representing different tradeoffs between reconstruction error and sparsity.
-The second step selects solutions among these paths in order to build a sparsity-constrained matrix that minimizes the reconstruction error.
-We illustrate the advantages of our proposed algorithm for the unmixing of facial and hyperspectral images.
+The first step divides sparse MNNLS in subproblems, one per column of the original problem.
+It then uses different algorithms to produce, either exactly or approximately, a Pareto front for each subproblem, that is, to produce a set of solutions representing different tradeoffs between reconstruction error and sparsity.
+The second step selects solutions among these Pareto fronts in order to build a sparsity-constrained matrix that minimizes the reconstruction error.
+We perform experiments on facial and hyperspectral images, and we show that our proposed two-step approach provides more accurate results than state-of-the-art sparse coding heuristics applied both column-wise and globally.